Written by Guest Contributor, Ronita Mohan. Published by the Managing Editor, Omer Redden.

 How do you choose a font for your cover, particularly your book title?
 It goes back to the emotion you want to evoke from your cover and what your book is actually about.

-The below graphic shows various heading fonts and what kind of emotions they evoke.
+This article covers all things about fonts, and shows various heading fonts and what kind of emotions they evoke.

 Writing a romantic comedy?
 Choose a playful font like Pacifico.
 A sci-fi novel could have an Ubuntu Mono title.
 Choose Raleway or Archivo Black for a historical drama.